seanox/aspect-js/manual/en/markup.md

 is declared as iterative, the inner HTML is used as a template from which updated content is generated and inserted with each interval cycle and inserted as inner HTML.
 As value for the attribute a [variable expression](
-    expression.md#variable-expression) is expected, for which a meta object can be created, which allows access to the iteration in the template.
+    expression.md#variable-expression) is expected, for which a meta object will be created, which allows access to the iteration in the template.
 Thus, the variable expression `iterate={{tempA:Model.list}}` creates the meta object `tempA = {item, index, data}`.